 Platinum credit cards are targeted at higher income customers and they often require a shining credit history.
 In return, you get higher credit limits as well as more valuable extras, which often include complimentary overseas travel insurance.

 - Classic cards.

 Classic credit cards are a good choice for people with a lower income.
-They are usually a no-frills option with lower annual fees than platinum cards.
+They’re usually no-frills products with lower annual fees than platinum cards.

 - Low-rate cards.

-Your credit card with a 0% intro APR on balance transfers and purchases will be a huge boon during its initial offer period, but only if you make effective use of it.
+A 0% intro APR on balance transfers and purchases can be a boon during its initial offer period, but only if you make effective use of it.
 Keep in mind the main dos and don’ts when using this type of card:

 - Transfer your balance quickly.

 Though the introductory promotional period may last a number of months, your opportunity to actually make a balance transfer at the promotional rate may be limited to a shorter period of time, such as within the first 30 or 60 days.